 The trend is also bolstered by improved sales performance (doubling or tripling sales is not a bad outcome).

-Some call this process growth hacking but that might suggest a less than strategic process.
+Some call this improvement process growth hacking but that might suggest a less than strategic process.
 If you’re going to maximize the effectiveness of your content, you need a map, and a testing and analytics system to guide you in optimizing your sale funnel.

 Your AI marketing software or AI Sales software can help you understand the process, get feedback and see where all your conversion funnel gaps are, and how leaks occur.
 It should be an interesting and educational time for you and your sales staff.